Amicus Invest Complaints Review – Withdrawal Risk and Broker Warning

 That is why traders should avoid depositing with Amicus Invest unless strong new evidence proves otherwise.

-Amicus Invest shows multiple strong indicators of being a scam broker and should be avoided.
+Amicus Invest shows multiple strong indicators of being a high-risk broker and should be approached with extreme caution.